 Many butchers receive benefits along with their pay.
 These may include paid vacation time, paid sick leave, and dental coverage.
 Butchers who work at grocery stores or plants are often in a union.
 These workers have their wage rates and benefits negotiated for them by union representatives.

 What Is The Job Outlook In BC?

-The meat processing industry is Canada’s fourth largest employer.
+The meat processing industry is Canada’s fourth largest employer (68,000 people employed across the country).
 In British Columbia, there is a high demand for butchers in all areas of this industry.